ScarletPigs/Scarlet-Pigs-Server-Stuff/README.md

 # Scarlet-Pigs-Server-Stuff
 Configs, Modlists etc. for the Scarlet Pigs Unit

-Our Wiki with explanations on how to download and use our modsets, our medical systems and more. https://github.com/MacbainSP/Scarlet-Pigs-Server-Stuff/wiki
+Our Wiki with explanations on how to download and use our modsets, our medical systems and mission making resources. https://github.com/MacbainSP/Scarlet-Pigs-Server-Stuff/wiki

 Useful Links: